will62794/mongo-repl-tla-models/README.md

 # MongoDB Replication TLA+ Models

 This repository houses TLC model configurations used to check different properties of the MongoDB replication protocol.
 The original spec is located [here](https://github.com/visualzhou/mongo-repl-tla).
 This repository also includes an [extended spec](RaftMongoSyncSources.tla) that models sync source selection.
+This repo is intended to serve as a snapshot of the specs and models used to check certain properties of the MongoDB replication protocol during 2018 and 2019.

 ## Model Checking Statistics